dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/alignment-margins-and-padding-overview.md

 ## What's Next

- Positioning properties defined by the <xref:System.Windows.FrameworkElement> class enable fine control of element placement within [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] applications.
-You now have several techniques you can use to better position elements using [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)].
+ Positioning properties defined by the <xref:System.Windows.FrameworkElement> class enable fine control of element placement within WPF applications.
+You now have several techniques you can use to better position elements using WPF.

- Additional resources are available that explain [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] layout in greater detail.
+ Additional resources are available that explain WPF layout in greater detail.
 The [Panels Overview](../controls/panels-overview.md) topic contains more detail about the various <xref:System.Windows.Controls.Panel> elements.
 The topic [Walkthrough: My first WPF desktop application](../getting-started/walkthrough-my-first-wpf-desktop-application.md) introduces advanced techniques that use layout elements to position components and bind their actions to data sources.

 ## See also